Wirecloud/docker-wirecloud/README.md

 Superuser created successfully.
 ```

-> **Note**: You don't need to execute the `createsuperuser` command when using version 0.8 and bellow of the images as those images make uses of the `syncdb` command available on Django 1.7:
+> **Note**: You don't need to execute the `createsuperuser` command when using version 0.8 of the image as those images make uses of the `syncdb` command available on Django 1.7:
 >
 > ```
 > $ docker-compose run --rm wirecloud initdb